Select region & language

 How we engage:

-• Monitoring through our Sustainable Supply Base Management program
+• Monitoring and active engagement through our Sustainable Supply Base Management program, our Conflict Minerals program and Material Compliance program.

-During 2023, we interacted regularly with our stakeholders and held sustainability-specific meetings with our investors, customers and suppliers.
-In addition to the regular day-to-day discourses we hold with our stakeholders, we also engaged with them for specific strategic and reporting purposes.
-We are particularly interested in gaining insights into how they perceive value and what matters to them most in terms of economic, environmental and social issues.
-The knowledge and understanding we acquire from these interactions inform our strategic decision-making and the way we manage risks and opportunities.
-They shape the actions we take and help us to communicate these actions in ways that maximize our transparency and accountability.
-By continuously engaging with our various stakeholders, we ensure that we are well positioned to identify and anticipate emerging trends, shifting customer needs and changing market expectations.
+We engage with our stakeholders for specific strategic and reporting purposes to gain insights into how they perceive value and what matters to them most in terms of economic, environmental and social issues.
+This informs our strategic decision-making and the way we manage risks and opportunities.
+The stakeholder input shapes the actions we take.
+By engaging with our various stakeholders, we identify and anticipate emerging trends, shifting customer needs and changing market expectations.

 More on sustainability